bala-bhanu-prakash/Brain-Tumor-Classifier-Deployment/README.md

 #### 2. Creating the Gradio Interface
 The interface is built using Gradio, allowing users to interact with the model.
 Different themes are provided for customization.

+### Part 2: Deployment Using Microsoft Custom Vision

+After building the model using CNN, I further trained the same set of images in Microsoft Custom Vision.
+This platform provides an easy way to build, train, and deploy machine learning models for image classification tasks.

+#### Steps Followed

+1. **Image Upload and Training:**
+   - The same set of MRI images, labeled as 'Tumor' and 'No Tumor,' was uploaded to Microsoft Custom Vision.
+   - The platform's interface was used to train the model, leveraging Microsoft's cloud infrastructure to optimize the model for accuracy and performance.

+2. **Model Deployment:**
+   - Once the model was trained, it was deployed as a web service, generating an endpoint that can be accessed via HTTP requests.
+This allows the model to be integrated into various applications.

+3. **Integration with Streamlit:**
+   - Using a Streamlit app, I connected the Custom Vision model's endpoint with the Streamlit interface, enabling users to interact with the model directly through a web browser.
+   - The Streamlit app allows users to upload MRI images, which are then sent to the Custom Vision endpoint for classification.
+The results (either 'Tumor' or 'No Tumor') are displayed in real-time.

+#### Accessing the Deployed Model
+You can access the deployed model and test it yourself through the following link: [Brain Tumor Classifier on Streamlit](https://brain-tumor-classifier-mcv.streamlit.app/).

+This deployment demonstrates how Microsoft Custom Vision and Streamlit can be combined to create a user-friendly and accessible AI application.